Publication date: May, 1986

 *The first printing of this issue contained two bonus stories, “You Had To Be There”, by Kevin Eastman and Richard Corben, and “Bade Biker & Orson”, by Jim Lawson, as well as a bonus pin-up by Jim Lawson.

-*A second printing of this issue was published in January, 1989, but it had no bonus material to speak of other than a new cover by Peter Laird, Ryan Brown and Steve Lavigne.
+*A second printing of this issue was published in January, 1989, with a new cover by Peter Laird, Ryan Brown and Steve Lavigne, a bonus pin-up of Donatello meeting the X-Men's Wolverine by Hatten and Blacziunas, and an opening editorial by Laird announcing the first live-action TMNT film.

 Info dump AHOY!